TTU Pre-Law Academy

-The Texas Tech University Pre-Law Academy (PLA) is a prestigious summer program for undergraduate students who are interested in attending law school and pursuing a career in the legal field.
-Students enrolled in the Pre-Law Academy will spend approximately four weeks taking three courses.
+Started back in 2013, the Texas Tech University Pre-Law Academy (PLA) is a prestigious summer program for undergraduate students who are interested in attending law school and pursuing a career in the legal field.
 The mission of the Pre-Law Academy is to prepare students for the competitive law school admissions process and the demands of law school, while also helping students create a vision for themselves as law students and lawyers.

 Pre-Law Academy Structure: